The mechanical.py module#

 Save path.

-Deprecated - use ansys.tools.path.save_mechanical_path instead.
+Deprecated - use ansys.tools.common.path.save_mechanical_path instead.

 - mechanical.get_start_instance(start_instance_default=True)#